 Don’t make everything its own campaign

 One mistake people commonly make is getting too granular with ‘utm_campaign=’ parameters.
 As an example, you don’t need to give every social post it’s own unique campaign name.
 Individual posts could be tracked easily, but a bigger picture view of performance becomes harder to pull.
 Instead, the social posts can be grouped together into campaigns (ie. “x-product-launch”).
 The “utm_content” parameter is likely a better place to differentiate between the performance of each individual post.

 Below is a visual interpretation of these two setups.
 Note the right column what each parameter allows you to quickly view.

 Caveat: This is what worked for this case, there are cases where individual campaign names would work best.
 Consider what you want statistics you want to view and report on when setting up the UTMs (as per Tip 2).
-If you want to be able to get more granular on the specific performance of your campaign, ‘UTM Content’ is your friend.
+If you want to be able to get more granular on the specific performance of your campaign, then ‘UTM Content’ is your friend.

 Use lowercase and hyphens

 It seems pretty simple, but some browsers or platforms will convert Title Case links to all lowercase, which can lead to those coming into Google Analytics as different IDs (ie. “Social” and “social”).
-And generally, Title Case URLs are not done.
-Always use lowercase, without any special characters, and no spaces!
+I suggest always use lowercase, without any special characters, and no spaces!